inrupt/etl-tutorial/docs/VisualizePodData/VisualizePodData.md

 - ...and click the "_Show_" button
 - Now try double-clicking on the nodes to expand them and explore (see a sample expanded view [here](./VisualizeExamplePodData.png)).

+# UI Navigation Tips

+- Dragging-and-dropping any node ‘pins’ it to its dropped position.
+- Single click on any node to see its ‘Properties’ in the right-hand sidebar.
+  Single clicking that node again will dismiss the sidebar.
+- Hovering over a node pops up a nice icon menu (from which you can remove the node (just from the visualization, not the database!), etc.), but these icons only appear if the sidebar is dismissed (so single click the node to dismiss the sidebar first if needed).
+- To ‘restart’ the visualization (e.g., if things get cluttered or confusing), simply use <Ctrl>-R to refresh and start navigating again.
+- Note that the sidebar only displays properties whose values are literals, not links (IRIs).